A layout should make sense — visually and mechanically.

 Oversight?

-Not sure if intended: you can issue attack commands, but you can't right-click top bar portraits (it selects).
+Not sure if intended: you can

 This is relevant, because attacking an enemy hero draws creep aggro.